Vonng/pigsty/docs/MINIO.md

 https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.html

-To deploy a distributed minio cluster, you have to define them in following format.
+To deploy a distributed MinIO cluster, you have to define them in the following format.

-The [`minio_node`](PARAM#minio_node) param will define domain names for minio instances
+The [`minio_node`](PARAM#minio_node) param will define domain names for MinIO instances

 ```yaml
 minio: